« blog

 The clergy needed some kind of barrier to separate them from the laity, in order not to to be disturbed at their prayers, which took place seven times a gday, and it was from this need that rood-screens and screens dividing choirs from choir aisles developed. […] These high screens, which sometimes take the form of walls (for instance, at Lugo in Spain), destroy the open view that was originally intended, and, because of this, many rood-screens in France and Germany were later removed.
 The exclusion of the congregation was felt to be too aristocratic, and even the clergy probably found this attitude of separation presumptuous. […] Their purpose, stated barely and soberly, was to express a system of social strata.5

 The sound itself, even absent a physical organ, has this baroque-architectural connotation.
-Last Year at Marienbad’s opening Möbian catalog—of stucco, carpets, hallways opening onto hallways—loops against Francis Seyrig’s trilled Shepard scale to situate the film in its terminally complex architecture, an architecture too slippery for memory.
+Last Year at Marienbad’s opening Möbian catalog—of stucco, carpets, hallways opening onto hallways, an architecture too slippery for memory—loops against Francis Seyrig’s ornamented organ score.

 I’d call all three of these compositions “ambient.”
 Not all organ music is ambient, but both architecture and the organ have strong aesthetic ties to ambience.
 My claims about the acoustic and visual interplay between an organ and its enclosure are probably uncontroversial, but this poking at an aesthetic isometry via ambience really captures my imagination.